-OverOps' Error analysis screen provides a powerful mechanism to get to the root cause of errors and exceptions in production and staging environments.
-The screen is divided into a number of sections, each providing information about the error to create a complete picture of the cause and impact of the error.
+The OverOps Automated Root Cause provides a powerful mechanism to get to the root of errors and exceptions in production and staging environments.
+The page is divided into three panes, that provide information about the event to create a complete picture.

-This pane provides you with important details relating to the impact of this error on your application(s).
-It is divided into two areas: the analytics pane and chart.
+The Analytics pane provides important details relating to the impact of this error on your application.
+It is divided into two areas: the Analytics pane and chart.

 The analytics pane shows you the exact type of error, when it began and how many times its and out of how many calls.
 The analytics chart shows you the volume of the error over the course of the selected timeframe (e.g. last hour,day, week,..).
 You can also filter the chart to shows the volume in specific applications or servers.

 You can click the JVM or Server labels to directly to see the volume of the error on specifically on that machine or application.
 You can also hover over the occurrences label to see the number of times this error has occurred and out of how many calls into the method containing it.

 You can use the button in the top right of the screen to open and select this error in the context of OverOps' main dashboard.
 You can click "Go to snapshot" on any point in the graph to jump and see the code and variable state at that moment in time.

 The Analytics Pane on the left and the Event Chart on the right reflecting the volume of the error.

 The Call Stack pane displays the chain of methods within the JVM leading up to the event.
 The first method in line is the last method on a non 3rd party code within your application.
 The icon in the method indicates that the variable state has been detected by the JVM micro-agent.

 When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the error analysis (available only when such exceptions exist).